Passover massacre

 The Passover massacre was a suicide bombing carried out by Hamas at the Park Hotel in Netanya, Israel on 27 March 2002, during a Passover seder.
-Thirty civilians were killed in the attack and 140 were injured.
-It was the deadliest attack against Israelis during the Second Intifada.
+30 civilians were killed in the attack and 140 were injured.
+It was the deadliest attack against Israeli civilians during the Second Intifada, and one of the most severe suicide attacks Israel has ever experienced.

 The attack

-During the Jewish holiday of Passover in 2002, Park Hotel in the Israeli coastal city of Netanya held its traditional annual Passover seder for its 250 guests, in the hotel dining room located at the ground floor of the hotel.